Set Up Subawards

 Step 3: The Subaward Team reviews the request and forms to determine whether documents or additional information are needed.

-Step 4: The Subaward Team runs the required compliance checks, which are described in detail below.
+Step 4: The Subaward Team runs the required compliance checks.

 Step 5: The Subaward Team sends a copy of the subaward agreement or amendment to the subrecipient, along with any applicable compliance requests.